 It’s no secret that thriving, vibrant women abound in our community.
 In fact, The Leader community is blessed with an abundance of active, caring women from all walks of life.
 A common thread connecting some of these bright souls is breast cancer.
 October is Breast Cancer Awareness Month nationwide and as part of the campaign to raise awareness of breast cancer risks and the value of screening and early detection, The Leader is grateful to be able to share the journey of a few of our neighbors who have conquered breast cancer, honoring them as well as those currently in the fight of their lives right now, and also those precious to us who lost their battles with breast and other cancers.
+After a diagnosis like this, it is understandable for people to feel alone.
+But this doesn’t have to become a reality.
+There are always people out there to help and assist you in anything you need in order to make life that little bit easier.
+There’s no shame in asking for help, especially in times like these.
+An option you have would be to look into something like Hospice Cincinnati if you are looking for a place to call home while you deal with your diagnosis and its treatment.
+There is always help out there for anyone.

 Cindy Atkinson Medina grew up in Northside and attended Sam Houston High School, is married to Cesario Medina and is mother to two children, son Ryan Elder and daughter Tiffany Elder.
 Medina is beloved by friends and family scattered all over Leader country.
 Medina glows with love for her family and a fun nature, enjoys traveling, relaxes by creating fabulous and intricately worked quilts coveted by friends and family who are lucky to receive them as special gifts at hallmark events in their lives, loves crafting and dogs, and is, of course, a breast cancer survivor.